Download Attune CE

 For instance, the test could check to see that the server ports are available and new connections are possible.
 Tests could also perform checks to prove the server is responding within specified baseline parameters by making HTTP requests.

 With a server monitoring tool, you can gain a thorough overview of your server workload and network.
-You can determine the performance of your server infrastructure by analyzing a variety of performance variables such as bandwidth, uptime, and response time.
+You can determine the performance of your server infrastructure by analysing a variety of performance variables such as bandwidth, uptime, and response time.

 Other necessary checks involve ensuring status reports and alerts are sent and testing the viability of the configuration by pinging the server.
 In this way, you can quickly determine whether your network is close to 100% uptime.